gviegas/mad-meat-rampage/README.md

 ## How to Run
 #### On Linux (and maybe macOS):
 1. Install [SFML](https://www.sfml-dev.org)
+1. Open the Terminal and type the following commands:
-1. `cd mad-meat-rampage` (or whatever name you use for the root directory of the application)
+   1. `cd <PATH>/<TO>/mad-meat-rampage` (or whatever name you use for the root directory of the application)
    1.  `make`
-1. To run:
+   1. Once `make` has finished, run the game:
-   1. Fullscreen mode: `bin/mmr`
+      1. In fullscreen mode: `bin/mmr`
-   1. Windowed mode: `bin/mmr -w`
+      1. In windowed mode: `bin/mmr -w`

 #### On Windows:
 1. Install a Linux distribution